 top of page

-A Mid-Century Gem Flawlessly Perched Over the Hollywood Hills
+The Stahl House is Flawlessly Perched Over the Hollywood Hills

 Designed by Pierre Koenig in 1959 as part of the Case Study House Program, the Stahl House’s use of steel and glass redefined residential architecture, demonstrating how modern materials could create structures that were both functional and breathtaking.
 Its open floor plan and expansive windows, which provide unparalleled views of Los Angeles, have influenced countless designs, from contemporary homes to public spaces that prioritize natural light, simplicity, and a connection to the outdoors.
 Architects and designers continue to draw inspiration from its bold use of space, transparency, and the philosophy that less is truly more, making the Stahl House a perpetual source of creative influence.

-A Vision Realized
+Pierre Koenig's Vision Realized

 The home’s striking design features a steel and glass structure, flat rooflines, and expansive windows that blur the boundary between indoors and outdoors.
 The open-plan living area, supported by steel beams, allows for sweeping, uninterrupted views of the Los Angeles skyline, creating a sense of weightlessness and connection to the environment.

-House Turned Cultural Icon
+Los Angeles Residence Turned International, Cultural Icon

 Over the years, the Stahl House has appeared in numerous films, television shows, and advertisements, solidifying its status as a cultural touchstone.
 It has become a symbol of Los Angeles and mid-century modern design, drawing visitors from around the world eager to experience its breathtaking views and timeless architecture.

-Design and Legacy
+The Stahl House Design and Legacy

 In 2013, the Stahl House was officially designated as a Los Angeles Historic-Cultural Monument, and in 2016, it was listed on the National Register of Historic Places.
 These honors recognize its architectural significance and ensure its preservation for future generations.